-At least one mutation in the MSTN gene has been found to cause myostatin-related muscle hypertrophy, a rare condition characterized by increased muscle mass and strength.
-The mutation, which is written as IVS1+5G>A, disrupts the way the gene's instructions are used to make myostatin.
+At least one variant (also known as a mutation) in the MSTN gene has been found to cause myostatin-related muscle hypertrophy, a rare condition characterized by increased muscle mass and strength.
+The variant, which is written as IVS1+5G>A, disrupts the way the gene's instructions are used to make myostatin.
 As a result, cells produce little or no functional myostatin.
 A loss of this protein in muscle cells leads to an overgrowth of muscle tissue.
 It does not appear to cause any other medical problems in affected individuals.More About This Health Condition

 Other Names for This Gene

 - growth differentiation factor 8

 Additional Information & Resources